Portuguese Francesinha Sandwich: The Ultimate Portuguese Comfort Food

 - ½ tbsp olive oil

-In a big saucepan, heat the olive oil and add the garlic and the onions until golden.
+In a big saucepan, heat the olive oil and add the garlic and the onions.
+Cook them until golden.

 Pour the beer and simmer until the alcohol evaporates ( 5 minutes)